What Causes COVID-19 Fear? General Drivers of Fear During a Health Crisis: Model and Methods

-To define and analyze the causal inference model, we employed the DoWhy package~\cite{dowhy,JMLR:v25:22-1258}, a Python library that combines graphical models and statistical methods to specify assumptions, identify causal effects, and estimate them using various techniques.
-It also provides tools for robustness testing and counterfactual analysis, enabling rigorous causal inference from observational data.
+To define the causal inference model shown in Figure~\ref{fig:cm}, we use the DoWhy package~\cite{dowhy,JMLR:v25:22-1258}, a Python library integrating graphical causal models with statistical methods to specify assumptions, identify estimands, estimate causal effects, and perform robustness checks through refutation tests.
+The Directed Acyclic Graph (DAG) encodes the assumed causal relationships among demographic and contextual confounders, trust in information sources, source usage, epidemiological variables, and fear outcomes.

-We systematically estimate the strength of each direct causal pathway leading to \fear{}.
-This approach allows us to quantify the individual contribution of each variable to variations in \fear{}, providing a clearer understanding of the underlying causal structure.
-Our analysis reveals that \source{} emerges as the most influential variable, explaining a substantial 73.8\% of the variance in \fear{}.
-This indicates that this variable plays a dominant role in shaping fear responses within the population studied.
-In comparison, demographic factors such as \age{} and \education{} contribute more modestly, accounting for 6.9\% and 6.6\% of the variance, respectively.
-These findings suggest that while individual characteristics do have some impact, the \source{} variable is the primary driver.
-The remaining 12.7\% of variance is attributed to other factors or unobserved variables not included in our current model, highlighting the potential influence of additional elements beyond those considered.
-This comprehensive estimation underscores the value of causal inference methods in disentangling complex relationships within observational data.